CrowdTruth/VU-Sound-Corpus/README.md

 *Vrije Universiteit Amsterdam*

 This repository contains all the data and code that was used to annotate sounds from [the Freesound.org database](www.freesound.org).
-If you use this data, please cite our forthcoming paper:
+If you use this data, please cite [our paper](http://www.lrec-conf.org/proceedings/lrec2016/summaries/206.html).
+Also consider a donation to www.freesound.org :)

-* Emiel van Miltenburg, Benjamin Timmermans and Lora Aroyo (2016) *The VU Sound Corpus: Adding more fine-grained annotations to the Freesound database.* To appear in: Proceedings of LREC.

 A tool to browse the VU Sound Corpus is available [here](https://github.com/evanmiltenburg/SoundBrowser).